 Breathable transparent self-adhesive film dressingMepore Film is a transparent self-adhesive film dressing ideal as secondary fixation dressing and as primary dressing for a wide range of clean wounds.
 Mepore Film's application system is designed for ease-of-use.

-Mepore Film provides a flexible, transparent covering to protect the wound, whilst conforming to surface irregularities and body contours.
+Mepore Film provides a flexible, transparent covering to protect the wound, while conforming to surface irregularities and body contours.
 The film provides a barrier to fluid strike-through and viral and bacterial contamination.

 Mepore Film maintains a moist environment in the wound.
-Due to its high vapour permeability, Mepore Film allows excess moisture to pass away from the wound and surrounding skin.
+Thanks to its high vapor permeability, Mepore Film allows excess moisture to pass away from the wound and surrounding skin.

 Transparent, breathable, adhesive coated polyurethane film

 Product description Mepore Film is a flexible, transparent, breathable film dressing made of polyurethane, coated with a polyacrylic adhesive.
 The dressing is supported with a transparent sheet paper frame to ease the application.